XinFinOrg/BlockDegree/gulp-instructions.md

 5. The same header, navigation and footer can be generated for every single as each referred to the same __/partials/includes/header__ etc.

-6. Create courses in markdown under __/src/_data__.
-The file structure that you created for data will be generated under __dist/courses/__.
-This is generated using metalsmith, hence you need to run metalsmith command separately to reload the page if you are running gulp watch.
+6. Create courses in markdown under __/content__.
+The file structure that you created for data will be generated under __/server/protected/courses/__.
+This is generated using metalsmith, hence you need to run metalsmith command separately.
 ```
 gulp metalsmith
 ```